-Most people who get Ewing sarcoma are between 10 and 20 years old.
-A small number of adults also get this cancer.
-More males get it than females, and more white people get it than black people.
+A: Most people who get Ewing sarcoma are between 10–20 years old.
+A small number of adults and younger children also get this cancer.
+More males get it than females.
+More white people get it than black people.
 Only about 1% of all childhood cancers are Ewing sarcoma.
-Doctors are not sure why one person gets it and another does not.
+Experts aren’t sure why one person gets it and another doesn’t.

-No lifestyle risk factors have been identified for Ewing sarcoma.
+A: No lifestyle risk factors have been identified for Ewing sarcoma.
 Studies of children with this cancer have found no link between chemicals, radiation, or other exposure.
-Ewing sarcoma does not seem to run in families.
+Ewing sarcoma doesn’t seem to run in families.
 The only known risk factors are age, gender, and race.

-The symptoms of Ewing sarcoma depend on the person and the size and location of the tumor.
+A: The symptoms of Ewing sarcoma depend on the person.
+They also depend on the size and location of the tumor.
 The most common symptom is pain in the area of the tumor.
 There may also be a lump, which may or may not hurt.
-The lump may be very painful if it is near nerves or within the bone.
+The lump may be very painful if it’s near nerves or within the bone.
 Other symptoms may include fever, fatigue, and weight loss.
-These symptoms do not mean that you definitely have Ewing sarcoma.
+These symptoms don’t mean that you have Ewing sarcoma.
 Other things could cause them.
-You should talk to your doctor if you are having any of these symptoms.
+You should talk to your healthcare provider if you have any of these symptoms.

-The doctor will ask questions about your health history and will do a physical exam to check for signs of cancer.
+A: Your healthcare provider will ask questions about your health history.
+He or she will do a physical exam to check for signs of cancer.

-The doctor may order several of these tests to learn if there's cancer:
+The healthcare provider may order several tests to learn if there's cancer:

-Many people with cancer get a second opinion from another doctor.
+A: Many people with cancer get a second opinion from another healthcare provider.
 There are many reasons to get one.
-Here are some of those reasons:
+These can include the following: